jshiell/piwaverf/README.md

 ## Usage

-The UDP protocol isn't yet supported.
+Only basic functions are supported at present (lights on/off).

-You'll need to set up your device mappings.
+Firstly, you'll need to set up your device mappings.
 This maps from the names used by the UDP protocol to the IDs used by the radio protocol.
 To do this we use a YAML file in a subset of the format used by Paul Clarke's popular [LightwaveRF Gem](https://github.com/pauly/lightwaverf).

 ```yaml
 room: